 - Unfortunately, you don’t get to choose whether something is repaired or replaced.
 Home warranty companies determine this.

 - In some instances, the homeowner may not get to make the decision on what make or model a replacement is.

 - Under certain circumstances, such as a power surge, an appliance likely will not be covered.

 Rivalry is no exception in the home warranty industry.
 Some rankings can be false, likely paid for by other companies.
 Be sure to do a thorough search on all of the companies you’re considering, regardless of the reviews.
 Talk to your friends who are homeowners about who they went with and their experience with that company.

 If you choose to get a home warranty, be sure to research its rating with the Better Business Bureau and don’t assume a B rating means “above average.”
 Architectural Digest has a great list of rated home warranty companies here.

 In addition, take your time closely reviewing the contract describing standard coverage, optional coverage, and upgraded items.
 Understand the limitations.
 In some cases, it’s unnecessary to pay a higher premium for optional or upgraded coverage.

 Premiums, exclusions, and caps on benefits are all different, so consider multiple businesses before making a final decision.

 Homeowners have a choice of paying annual premiums for peace of mind or building an emergency fund for unexpected expenses later on.
 It may be better to rely on an emergency fund than to pay annual premiums for a home warranty contract that may or may not be needed so consider this, as well.

 We know that often this decision can be overwhelming for home buyers to add on another fee or for sellers to “give” another incentive to buy their home.
-But, we will go through the details based upon the home you have fallen in love with, so that we can help guide the decision during the home buying or selling process.
+But, we will go through the details based on the home you have fallen in love with so that we can help guide the decision during the home buying or selling process.